mongodb/terraform-provider-mongodbatlas/website/docs/r/database_user.html.markdown

 * `key` - The key that you want to write.
 * `value` - The value that you want to write.

+### Scopes
+Array of clusters and Atlas Data Lakes that this user has access to.
+If omitted, Atlas grants the user access to all the clusters and Atlas Data Lakes in the project by default.

+* `name` - (Required) Name of the cluster or Atlas Data Lake that the user has access to.
+* `type` - (Required) Type of resource that the user has access to.
+Valid values are: `CLUSTER` and `DATA_LAKE`

 ## Attributes Reference